krujos/pcf-workshop/README.md

 The environment will dictate if we can include requirements on operational demonstrations (deployed PCF, Syslog draining, Ops metrics, etc).

+# Prerequisites

+Students will have completed the following courses on Pivotal Academy

 # Agenda

 1. Kick Off